See Related Galleries

-When you’re planning a trip to an area for hiking, photography or even just sightseeing, it's good to scope out the available waterfalls in the area to have on your potential activities list.
+When you’re planning a trip to an area for hiking, photography, or even just sightseeing, it's good to scope out the available waterfalls in the area to have on your potential activities list.
 When I was planning a trip to north Georgia, I used Google to locate Brasstown Falls just across the border in South Carolina.
 It was a great morning expedition.

-There are more waterfalls in North Carolina, Virginia, West Virginia and neighboring states than I could possibly ever get to.
+There are more waterfalls in North Carolina, Virginia, West Virginia, and neighboring states than I could possibly ever get to.
 I have a pretty long list.

 I have come to like those in Oregon and Washington the best due to the lush greenery that surrounds many of them.
 Waterfalls like Koosah Falls and Sol Duc Falls are prime examples of this.
-The Pacific Northwest is a great place to photograph these scenes with its rainforest like greenery.
+The Pacific Northwest is a great place to photograph these scenes with its rainforest-like greenery.

 My approach to photographing waterfalls

-There’s not much in this world that hasn’t been photographed, so most every waterfall is one that I have previously seen a photo of.
+There’s not much in this world that hasn’t been photographed, so almost every waterfall is one that I have previously seen a photo of.
 The drive or hike out and back will pretty much use up a morning’s shooting light, so having other photos to look at gives me a good feeling of what the scene will be and if the trip is a good use of time.

 I also want to be sure that there will be good water flow.
 With some places experiencing drought conditions, waterfall photography is not going to be part of the plan.
 No point in going on an hour hike for a trickle.

 Like any good photographer, arriving on the scene starts all the wheels grinding.
-What angle am I going to shoot it from, will I shoot from high or low, slow or fast shutter speed, close up or wide angle?
+What angle am I going to shoot it from, will I shoot from high or low, slow or fast shutter speed, close up or wide-angle?
 There are no rules, so you’re free to be as creative as you want.
 This is one of the great things about photographing waterfalls.

-Using long exposures creates a soft feel, while a fast shutter speed showcases the power, which is useful for the large waterfalls.
+Using long exposures creates a soft feel, while a fast shutter speed showcases the power, which is useful for large waterfalls.
 The smaller falls have a very soothing and peaceful feeling as they cascade into a small river or stream.

 Photographing waterfalls has been a learning experience for me over the years.
 I have come to feel that what surrounds the falls is as important, if not more important, as the falls themselves.
 I will continue to be on the hunt for beautiful waterfalls that I have not photographed before.